YuliangCai/gmapping_navigation/README.md

 # gmapping_navigation
-navigation code.
-Implemented with ros_navigation_stack, kuboki robot, and RGBD camera
+### The code is to implement 2-D navigation based on ROS navigation_stack, kobuki robot, and Asus proxion live RGB-D camera.
+## Prerequisite